Giri-Aayush/Giri-Aayush/ReadMe.md

 **Work experience**

 - Engineering intern at [Nethermind](https://github.com/NethermindEth).
 Part of the Research Engineering Team.
-- Engineering intern at [Spheron](https://github.com/spheronFdn), Managing everything technical on Growth Team.
+- Engineering intern at [Spheron](https://github.com/spheronFdn).
+Managing everything technical on Growth Team.
-- Engineering intern at [Jio](https://jiomeetpro.jio.com/main), contributed to Jio-Meet WebRTC.
+- Engineering intern at [Jio](https://jiomeetpro.jio.com/main).
+Contributed to Jio-Meet WebRTC.
-- Worked as a Founding Blockchain Engineer at [Clamp](https://joinclamp.com)
+- Worked as a Founding Blockchain Engineer at [Clamp](https://joinclamp.com).
-- Worked as a Blockchain Researcher at [IIT(ISM) Dhanbad](https://cse.iitism.ac.in/)
+- Worked as a Blockchain Researcher at [IIT(ISM) Dhanbad](https://cse.iitism.ac.in/).

 **Project and experiments**